OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/graceful-restart-bgp-persist-vnc.rst

 remaining stale routes are deleted and withdrawn from advertised peers.

-The graceful restart and long-lived graceful restart features can be enabled only for BGP peers in TF 3.2.
+The graceful restart and long-lived graceful restart features can be enabled only for BGP peers in OpenSDN 3.2.

 BGP Graceful Restart Helper Mode
 --------------------------------